 Travel agents offer insurance to prospective travelers to protect their trip and ensure that they will not lose their money should the trip need to be canceled.
-This insurance can also provide assistance with emergency medical care that might not be covered by your medical insurance in some instances, especially if you're traveling outside the country.
+This insurance can also provide assistance with emergency medical care that might not be covered by medical insurance in some instances, especially for those traveling outside the country.
 These agents may spend most of their work hours sitting at a desk.

 |Degree Level||High school diploma or GED equivalent|

 |Degree Fields||Studies in travel and tourism training can be helpful|